minyoungjeong0812/probability_sample_qs/README.md

 The coin is unbiased, so the chances of heads or tails are equal.

 The problem is to find the probability of landing at a given spot after a given number of steps, and, in particular, to find how far away you are on average from where you started.

+8. In the tent next to you there is a family with two children.
+Early in the morning you see a boy coming out of the tent.
+What is the probability that the other child is a girl?

+Use Bayes' Rule